LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-hobor-calibration.md

 Once you collect the data from the data loggers, you can use the hoboR function `calibration()` to calculate the differences and the function `correction()` to correct the weather measurements recorded from the field plots.

 ## Usage
-Load `library(hobor)` and then continue setting the `path` to your calibration files.
-For example, if you have 24 HOBO loggers, you need to create a unique folder for each HOBO, e.g., hobo1, hobo2, hobo3, ... hobo20, then put all the CSV files from the same HOBO in its unique folder.
+Load `library(hoboR)` and then continue setting the `path` to your calibration files.
+For example, if you have 24 HOBO loggers, you need to create a unique folder for each HOBO, e.g., hobo1, hobo2, hobo3, ... hobo24, then put all the CSV files from the same HOBO in its unique folder.
 It is recommended that you inspect your files to make sure you have the information you need for the calibration.

 ```R
 # Set the path